Hreflang Tags: The Complete SEO Guide

 3. XML sitemap (for large sites)

 Large sites with thousands of pages often manage hreflang via the XML sitemap to avoid editing each page's HTML.
 This uses the xhtml:link element inside each <url> block.
+For more on how sitemaps and hreflang interact, see this hreflang sitemaps guide.

 <url>